 Kids (or people of all ages) are welcome to join.

-All it takes is a smile & a promise to do or say something kind to someone everyday!
-Spread kindness wherever you go!
+All it takes is a smile & a promise to do or say Something kind to someone everyday!
+Spread kindness in every way!

-How to take action, anti-bullying film festival, a student-led campaign guide and tips on how to stop bullying.
+How to take action? an anti-bullying film festival, a student-led campaign guide and tips on how to stop bullying.

 WHAT IS THE URGENCY?